TesrabNetwork/tesrab.network/whitepaper/README.md

 The Tesrab Network project can also serve as a base and starting point for projects, second layer solutions, experiments, and business ideas which might benefit from either the Bitcoin-based code base with adjustments or the native additional features added to the Tesrab Network blockchain.

-_The Inuit, Tlinglit, Tahitian, Chukchi, Sioux, the Haida, and many others call Raven the magical keeper of secrets, the trickster, friend of the First Men and Creator of the World - an idea or force able to shift, change, and create something from nothing.
-In open source, the power of the crowd can accomplish much more than any one person or organization.
+_In open source, the power of the crowd can accomplish much more than any one person or organization.
 All are welcome to contribute._

 ---